sarabsethi/false_colour_index_spectrogram/README.md

 `plot_index_distributions.py` - used to look at the distribution of values for each of the three indices

+Code tested using Python 3.7 on a Windows laptop, but should work on most other platforms.

 ### Example output plot:
 24 hours recorded from a tropical rainforest in Sabah, Borneo.
 Dawn and dusk choruses are clearly visible with different patterns of calling during the day and night time
 ![Example 24 hour false colour index spectrogram](https://raw.githubusercontent.com/sarabsethi/false_colour_index_spectrogram/master/example_24_hrs.JPG)